How to Start a Delivery Business With Contract Drivers?

 Grocery delivery business: Delivery grocery from supermarkets to the customers.

-Liquor delivery business: You don’t need to start making your own alcohol, just partner with breweries and stores selling alcohol.
+Liquor delivery business: You don’t need to start making your own alcohol; just partner with breweries and stores that sell it.

 Meal-kit delivery service: Partner with meal-kit businesses and be their official delivery partner, handling all their delivery tasks.